PaulaYaniz/Unit3/Project/Project3.md

 5. The notes will be grouped in folders by the adjectives.
 6. Negative adjectives notes will be encrypted, and password cannot be changed.
 7. The application will allow to delete, add and edit notes.

+### Things to be done:
+- Wireframe diagram
+- Database ER diagram
+- RoT up to date
+- some code